herche-jane/IntelliScraper/README.md

 ## Conclusion 🎉
 In summary, IntelliScraper is not just a powerful web scraping tool; its intelligent design and user-friendliness make it an ideal choice for handling web data extraction tasks.
 Whether for business analysis, content monitoring, or development testing, IntelliScraper delivers outstanding performance and convenience.

+## Contact me
+If you need help or wish to discuss some issues or are interested in me, please contact herchejane12@gmail.com.
+I will respond promptly and look forward to your email.

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=herche-jane/IntelliScraper&type=Date)](https://star-history.com/#herche-jane/IntelliScraper&Date)